 Pyramid schemes are a variation of the Ponzi scam.
 Think of a pyramid.
 Money is collected from people on the bottom to pay off other individuals farther up the pyramid.
 As more people invest, new pyramid levels are created, and your position in the pyramid rises.
 In theory, you would be entitled to more money.
 Many times, you must also buy a product to join.

 However, unlike a true multi-level marketing plan, selling the product is less important than recruiting others to join the network.
 Ultimately, there comes a time when no new money flows in.
 When this happens, the pyramid collapses.

 Tips On Not Falling Prey To A Con Artist

 The Director of the Alabama Securities Commission (ASC) cautions potential investors to thoroughly check out any investment opportunity.
-For inquiries regarding securities dealers, to report suspected fraud, or obtain consumer information email, call, or write the ASC.
+Contact the Alabama Securities Commission for inquiries regarding securities broker-dealers, agents, investment advisors, and investment advisor representatives, the registration status of securities, to report suspected fraud, or obtain consumer information:

 Write: Alabama Securities Commission